 The awards made pursuant to the 2010 LTIP Program have an aggregate grant date fair value, adjusted for estimated forfeitures and as determined in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, of \$7.2 million for the one-year program, \$14.8 million for the two-year program and \$23.0 million for the three-year program.
 Grant date fair value was estimated based upon the results of a Monte Carlo model, and the resulting expense will be recorded regardless of whether the TSR benchmarks are achieved.
 The grant date fair value is being amortized into expense over the period from the grant date to the date at which the awards, if any, become vested.
-During the quarter ended March 31, 2010, we recognized \$3.1 million of compensation expense under the LTIP Program.
+During the six months ended June 30, 2010, we recognized \$6.2 million of compensation expense under the LTIP Program.